MaxwellGuo/Notes_Julia/README.md

 # Notes_Julia
-Some study notes of Julia
+Some study notes about julia programming language.